sinanuozdemir/SF_DAT_15/README.md

 **Instructors:** Sinan Ozdemir (who is awesome)

 **Teaching Assistants:**
-Liam Foley, Patrick Foley, and Ramesh Sampath.
+Liam Foley, Patrick Foley, and Ramesh Sampath (who are all way more awesome)

 **Office hours:** All will be held in the student center at GA, 225 Bush Street